CruiseOutlook

 Overview

-Split, Croatia is a stunning coastal city known for its rich history, vibrant culture, and beautiful Mediterranean scenery.
-As a UNESCO World Heritage site, it boasts the impressive Diocletian's Palace, ancient Roman ruins, and a lively waterfront promenade that make it a must-visit destination.
+Split, Croatia, is a stunning coastal city known for its rich history, vibrant culture, and beautiful Mediterranean scenery.
+The city is home to the UNESCO World Heritage Site of Diocletian's Palace, making it a must-visit destination for cruise passengers eager to explore ancient architecture and enjoy local cuisine.

 Getting Around